GIS-101 - Introduction to Geographic Information Systems - Michael Carson

 You will need to purchase two books:

-Note you can get GIS Tutorial for ArcGIS Pro 2.8 in either paperback or eBook versions.
-If you get the eBook version, it does not come with a 180 day trial of ArcGIS software.
-You will need to talk with me about an alternative way of obtaining the software.
-I highly recommend the paperback version to avoid any software install issues.
+Note you can get GIS Tutorial for ArcGIS Pro 3.1 in either paperback or E-book versions.
+Both come with a 180 day trial of ArcGIS software (note paperback version must be a US publication).
+Should you get a used book, you will need to talk with me about an alternative way of obtaining the software.
+I highly recommend you get a new paperback version or E-book.
 I also recommend you purchase Essentials of Geographic Information Systems V3.0 from the publisher FlatWorld since it comes with extra study materials.
 You can also purchase the lecture and lab books from the campus book store coc.bncollege.com or amazon.com.
+For the E-book versions you can purchase them a day or two before the first week of class to maximize the number of days purchased, which would be 120 days for this 16 week course.
 It is very important that you purchase these books as soon as possible so that you will have them for the first week of class.
-Get a head start on your reading and read chapter 1 from the Essentials of Geographic Information Systems book and look over the first few chapters in GIS Tutorial for ArcGIS Pro 2.8 before the first week.
+Get a head start on your reading and read chapter 1 from the Essentials of Geographic Information Systems book and look over the first few chapters in GIS Tutorial for ArcGIS Pro 3.1 before the first week.

 Other Relevant Course Information